devans10/terraform-provider-flash/README.md

 For general information about Terraform, visit the [official website](https://terraform.io) and the [GitHub project page.](https://github.com/hashicorp/terraform)

+As of version 1.1.2, the provider is available in the [Terraform Registry](https://registry.terraform.io/providers/devans10/flash/latest?pollNotifications=true), and can be downloaded automatically when running `terraform init`

 The documentation for the provider can be found on the [Provider's website](https://www.terraform-provider-flash.com)

 This provider plugin is maintained by Dave Evans.